fluhus/snopher/index.md

 There are other ways to cross-call Go from Python, such as [extension modules][cext] and [SWIG][swig].
 Each has its own pros and cons.
-I chose ctypes because it seems to me like the easiest one.
+I chose ctypes because it seems to me like the easiest option.

 [cext]: https://docs.python.org/3/extending/extending.html
 [swig]: http://swig.org/